nathanfrancy/express-includes/README.md

 # express-includes

 Express middleware for easily including stylesheets and javascript into your views.
 The idea is setting up configurations for global, section and page level stylesheets and javascript.
-Start by installing (`--save` to keep the dependency in your `package.json`):

 ## Installation